 At 300Ω, the Serratus is a 15.4mm Blue Sapphire diaphragm design.
 These drivers are specifically used to fuel a smooth, balanced sound signature with a tiny bit of extra bass and treble potential.

 The Serratus is a closed-style hanging earbud.
 The shells are entirely plastic and extremely lightweight.
-In fact, they are the lightest earbud that I have on hand in my entire collection.
+They are the lightest earbuds that I have on hand in my entire collection.

 Most earbuds lately have been mostly produced in an aluminum shell, or in the case of the FiiO EM5, a 3-D printed material.
 The shells are also a now retro call back to how most earbuds of the 2000s and 2010s were made.